tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/最佳实践/云服务器搭建 Windows 系统 AD 域_intl_en.md

 ### Deploying AD domain controller[](id:Step1)
-1. Log in to the CVM instance used as a DC, as instructed in [Logging in to a Windows Instance by Using WebRDP](https://intl.cloud.tencent.com/document/product/213/41018).
+1. Log in to the CVM instance used as a DC.
 2. In the OS interface, click <img src="https://main.qcloudimg.com/raw/f779581f1ce3edfead8c725ce1504009.png" style="margin:-3px 0px"> to open **Server Manager**.
 3. Click **Add Roles and Features**, and the **Add Roles and Features Wizard** window pops up.
 4. In the **Select Installation Type** page, select **Role-based or feature-based installation** and click **Next** twice.